5 Signs you should work in environmental consulting

 But you’ll also need to create professional end products, including presentations and reports.
 This means taking complex information and presenting it to your clients in a well-written, easily understandable format.

-This is a skill that many environmental professionals need to work at, but is critical for success in a consulting environment.
+This is a skill that many environmental professionals need to work at, but is critical for success in environmental consulting jobs.